 Trust a Realtor to tell you the demand for your home in today’s market.
 There are many cohorts of buyers out there.
 Condos are in high demand all year round, while family homes in certain neighbourhoods are in demand while school is out. $4,000,000+ homes are growing in demand as international families look to Canada as a world power for education, safety, and lifestyle.

 Sometime during this process, you’re going to need an agent’s expert advice.
-We believe in contacting someone early process, so they can help you decide if moving is the right choice.
-You get what you pay for.
-Although, there’s more to that… Real Estate Agents come in all shapes and sizes, and although some of them have years of experience, they are falling behind with the times when it comes to marketing.
+We believe in contacting someone early in process, so they can help you decide if moving is the right choice.
+Remember: You get what you pay for.
+Real Estate Agents come in all shapes and sizes, and although some of them have years of experience, they are falling behind with the times when it comes to marketing.
 Adversely, some are brand new, and do not have the negotiation skills to sell a home for a top price.
 Don’t hire a Real Estate Agent without checking out this blog: What Does It Cost To Hire A Good Real Estate Agent.

 Are all Real Estate Agents created equally?
 Not at all.
 20% won’t sell anything this year, and over 50% will sell less than 6 homes this year.
 This guide will give you the gist of what to look for, and what to ask your agent.
 Honestly speaking, agent’s personal statistics are a marketing rhetoric that has no meaning to your specific home and sale.
 We list historic homes with acreage, as well as starter homes, and everything in between.
 Each home type and neighborhood will impact a Realtor’s average days on the market, average sale price, and average list price.
 Check out our guide to find out what’s really important when hiring an agent.